chadrbanks/RolePlayingGenerator/README.md

 rpg creature --count=5                      # 5 random creatures.
-rpg creature --challenge=4                  # A random creature with a challenge rating of 4. rpg creature --challenge=5 --count=5        # 5 random creatures with a challenge rating of 5. rpg creature --min=20 --max=25              # A random creature with a challenge rating between 20 and 25.
+rpg creature --challenge=4                  # A random creature with a challenge rating of 4. rpg creature --challenge=5 --count=5        # 5 random creatures with a challenge rating of 5. rpg creature --min=20 --max=25              # A random creature with a CR between 20 and 25.
 rpg creature --count=10 --min=10 --max=12   # Generate random 10 creatures with CRs between 10 and 12.
 # Example outputs:
 #                   Chimera Large   Monstrosity             CE      6       2300    mm 39.